sgchun/nps/README.md

        --out testdata/Test1/npsdat
    ```

-   The above command assumes that the sample and phenotype information is in the follwoing .fam and .phen files:
+   The above command assumes that the sample and phenotype data are in the follwoing .fam and .phen files:
     * sample information of training cohort: `testdata/Test1/Test1.train.fam`
     * phenotypes information of training samples: `testdata/Test1/Test1.train.phen`